For information on Lytham & Fairhaven click here.

 views of the Old Links Golf Course, Blackpool Airport, Pleasure Beach and Tower.

-children from the polluted industrial towns to have a holiday at the
+allowed poor children from the polluted industrial towns to have a holiday at

-seaside.
-The Ormerod Home and Manchester Home stood near the sand
+the seaside.
+The Ormerod Home and Manchester Home stood near the sand yacht

 colliery owner; it opened in 1905 and is now a nursing home.

-and wagons which extract sand from the beach.
-The sand is sold
+wagons which extract sand from the beach.
+The sand is sold to contractors and

-protect some of the last remaining sand dunes.
-On the other side of the railway
+1968 to protect some of the last remaining sand dunes.
+On the other side of the

-(opened as the Blackpool & Lytham Railway in 1863) is the Old Links Golf
+railway (opened as the Blackpool & Lytham Railway in 1863) is the Old Links

 farmers fields when the club moved to this site in 1911.